ska-sa/katgpucbf/doc/spead.rst

 changes across packets, in multiples of the packet size (which is configurable at runtime).
 This is used by the receiver to reassemble packets into a full heap.

-The value contained in the immediate items may change from heap to heap, or it may be static, with the data payload being the only changing thing, this depends on the nature of the stream.
+The values contained in the immediate items may change from heap to heap, or they may be static, with the data payload being the only changing thing, depending on the nature of the stream.